 When someone tells me they are setting resolutions for the New Year, I get highly suspicious.
 Do they have the discipline to carry through with these resolutions?
 How are those resolutions set up?

-So here is my checklist for setting goals:
+So here is my checklist for setting fitness goals:

 2. Don’t wait till New Year’s Eve to set goals.
 Make it a year-long process, every day.